← Back to 史記

 西

-Afterward, Han generals yearly went out with tens of thousands of cavalry to attack the Hu, and the General of Chariots and Cavalry, Wei Qing, took the Xiongnu land south of the Yellow River and built Shuofang.
-At this time, Han opened roads to the southwest barbarians, with workers numbering tens of thousands.
-For a thousand li, they carried loads and fed grain, at a rate of more than ten zhong to deliver one shi, and scattered coins at Qiongbo to gather it.
-After several years, the road was not connected, and the barbarians therefore frequently attacked, so the clerks raised troops and executed them.
-All the rents and taxes from Bashu were insufficient to change it, so they recruited rich people to farm the south barbarians, entered grain with the county officials, and internally received money at the capital.
-To the east, to the Canghai commandery, the expenses for people and troops were comparable to those for the south barbarians.
-Again, they raised more than a hundred thousand people to build and defend Shuofang.
-Transport was very far and distant, and from Shandong all suffered its labor.
-It cost several tens and hundreds of huge ten thousands, and the treasuries became increasingly empty.
-Then they recruited people who could contribute slaves and women to get a lifetime exemption, who became lang with an increased rank, and those who contributed sheep became lang.
-This practice began from this time.
+Afterward Han generals each year led tens of thousands of cavalry to attack the Hu, and the General of Chariots and Cavalry, Wei Qing, took the Xiongnu lands south of the Yellow River and built Shuofang.
+At that time Han opened roads to the southwestern barbarians, employing tens of thousands of workers.
+For a thousand li, they carried loads and fed grain, at a rate of more than ten zhong to deliver one shi, and scattered coins at Qiong and Bo to gather laborers.
+After several years the road remained unopened, so the barbarians repeatedly attacked, and the officials raised troops and executed them.
+Even all the taxes of Bashu were insufficient for the task, so wealthy men were recruited to farm among the southern tribes; they turned in grain to the county officials and received cash in the capital.
+To the east, as far as Canghai Commandery, the expenses in manpower and transport were comparable to those among the southern tribes.
+They again raised more than a hundred thousand people to build Shuofang and defend it.
+Transport was extremely distant, and all of Shandong suffered the labor; the cost ran into many millions, and the treasuries grew emptier.
+Then they recruited men who could contribute slaves and women in exchange for lifetime exemption, promoted them to lang, and also made those who contributed sheep into lang.
+This began at this time.

 9